 If you’ve noticed the smooth scent of vanilla makes you feel uplifted, relaxed, or even sensuous, you’re not alone.
 It turns out the sweet scent has been shown to have a strong effect on mood.
-An Oxford Journal study found that vanilla is naturally uplifting and relaxing.
 Another hidden benefit of sweet-scented candles: They curb cravings.
-Light a coconut or vanilla candle after dinner to stop your sweet tooth.
+Light a coconut or vanilla candle after dinner to satiate your sweet tooth.

 Imagine strolling through a pine forest, with shafts of light twinkling through the canopy and the woody scent filling your senses.
 It’s no surprise nature is a great relaxant, but science suggests you don’t have to take a vacation to reap the benefits.
-One study has found forest scents like pine and cedar can reduce stress and promote feelings of greater well-being.
-Perfect for a lounge room, close your eyes, inhale the burning candle, and be transported to a calm mental space.
+One study found pine forest scents may reduce stress and promote feelings of greater well-being.

 Need to refocus for an afternoon meeting?
-Wheeling Jesuit University has found a link between the smell of cinnamon and better attention.
-Keep a cinnamon candle on your desk and inhale the spicy aroma to sharpen your mind when a 3 p.m. haze sets in.
+A study found a link between the smell of cinnamon and better attention.
+Keep a cinnamon candle on your desk and inhale the spicy aroma to sharpen your mind when the 3 p.m. haze rolls in.

 No time for yoga?
 Lavender has become a popular scent used for relaxation purposes and is commonly added to candles, soaps, lotions, and more.
 The smell of lavender can decrease your heart rate and help recharge your mind during a lunch break.

 Sowndhararajan K, Kim S. Influence of Fragrances on Human Psychophysiological Activity: With Special Reference to Human Electroencephalographic Response.
 Sci Pharm.
 2016;84(4):724-751. doi:10.3390/scipharm84040724